 ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed information.
-The aim should be to use the lowest achieve an IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
-A total dose of up to 1 g/Kg may be given over any 4 week period which might be by divided doses more frequently than dose possible that achieves the appropriate clinical outcome for each monthly. patient.
+IVIg products.
+The aim should be to use the lowest Refer to the current product information sheet for further information. dose possible that achieves the appropriate clinical outcome for each Prevention of recurrent bacterial infections due to patient. hypogammaglobulinemia post HSCT Maintenance Dose - 0.4 g/kg every four weeks or more frequently to achieve an IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
+A total dose of up to 1 g/kg may be given over any 4 week period which might be by divided doses more frequently than monthly.
+A total dose of up to 1g/kg may be given over any four-week period, which might be divided by doses more frequently than monthly.
 Loading Dose - One additional dose of 0.4 g/kg in the first month of therapy is permitted if the serum IgG level is <4 g/L. Chronic suppurative lung disease - 0.4g/Kg monthly or more frequently to achieve IgG trough level of up to 9 g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age- specific serum IgG reference range.
 A total dose of up to 1 g/Kg may be given over any 4 week period which might be by divided doses more frequently than monthly.
-The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
+The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each

+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, EDITION 2 PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed patient.
 Dosing above 1 g/kg per day is contraindicated for some IVIg products.
 Refer to the current product information sheet for further information.